 The SEC has adopted rules regarding disclosure for companies that use certain minerals and derivative metals (referred to as "conflict minerals," regardless of their actual country of origin) in their products.
 Some of these metals are commonly used in electronic equipment and devices, including our products.
 These requirements require companies to investigate, disclose and report whether or not such metals originated from the Democratic Republic of Congo or adjoining countries and required due diligence efforts.
 We may not be able to sufficiently verify the origins for all minerals used in our products, and our reputation may suffer if we determine that our products contain conflict minerals that are not determined to be conflict free or if we are unable to sufficiently verify the origins for all conflict minerals used in our products.
-There are costs associated with complying with these disclosure requirements, including for diligence to determine the sources of conflict minerals used in our products and related components, and other potential changes to products, processes or sources of supply as a consequence of such verification activities.
+There are costs associated with complying with these disclosure requirements, including for diligence to determine the sources of supply as a consequence of such verification activities.
 Further interpretation and implementation of these rules could adversely affect the sourcing, supply, and pricing of materials used in our products.